 Section 6.
 Regular Meetings.
 Regular meetings of the Board may be held without notice if the time and place of the meeting has been determined by resolution of the Board.
 A regular meeting of the Board will be held immediately after the annual business meeting.

-Agenda items for Board meetings may originate from any member of the Society and are submitted for review to the Executive Director no fewer than 30 days before the meeting date.
-Agenda items received within 30 days of the meeting date may not be reviewed until the next regularly scheduled Board meeting.
+Agenda items for Board meetings may originate from any member of the Society and are submitted for review to the Chief Executive Officer no fewer than 30 calendar days before the meeting date.
+Agenda items received within 30 calendar days of the meeting date may not be reviewed until the next regularly scheduled Board meeting.
 The final meeting agenda is set by the President.
 Regularly scheduled meetings of the Board may be open to all members of the Society and to the public.
 However, closed meetings of the Board and Executive Committee may be convened by order of the Board.

 Section 7.
 Special Meetings.
 Special Board meetings (i) may be called by the President, (ii) shall be called by petition of six members of the Board, or (iii) shall be called as may otherwise be provided by law.
 Any request for a meeting by a Board member must state the purpose or purposes of the proposed meeting.

 Section 8.
 Notice of Meeting.
-Except as otherwise provided by these Bylaws or by law, written notice containing the time and place of all meetings of the Board will be given either personally, by electronic transmission or by mail to each Director not less than seven days before a regular meeting and not less than two days before a special meeting.
+Except as otherwise provided by these Bylaws or by law, written notice containing the time and place of all meetings of the Board will be given either personally, by electronic transmission or by mail to each Director not less than seven calendar days before a regular meeting and not less than two calendar days before a special meeting.
 Notice of a regular meeting need not state the purpose or purposes of the meeting nor the business to be transacted at the meeting.
 Notice of a special meeting must state the purpose or purposes of the meeting.

 Attendance at a Board meeting constitutes a waiver of notice of the meeting, except where the Board member attends the meeting for the express purpose of objecting to the transaction of any business because the meeting was not lawfully called or convened